luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/version6.2/AMERP amxeditor_Installation_v62.md

     ( If you are using other Locale adjust to your)

 3- Create Language extension for es__VE or xx__XX
-- Download Script from Repository
+- Download Script from Repository (See This plugin documentation directory)
 - Example:  Create-language-from-es-CO-to-es-VE.sql" Script
 - Execute Query from PostgreSQL environment
 - You may edit this Query for your favourite Language xx_XX